percona/percona-server/doc/source/release-notes/Percona-Server-5.7.21-20.rst

 ============

-* A new string variable :variable:`version_suffix` allows to change suffix for the |Percona Server| version string returned by the read-only :variable:`version` variable.
+* A new string variable :variable:`version_suffix` allows to change suffix for the **Percona Server for MySQL** version string returned by the read-only :variable:`version` variable.
 Also :variable:`version_comment` is converted from a global read-only to a global read-write variable.